 I was productive during this time, I was writing and reading and making progress on my thesis, but I was using that as an excuse to not look after myself physically or mentally.
 I was focused on being an exemplary student to prove that my injury wasn’t holding me back and began to constantly berate myself for all of my perceived academic failures, such as not receiving a SSHRC funding or not getting a publication submitted/accepted.
 I used my productivity to convince myself that I was fine.

 My family, concerned, forced me to go outside after a prolonged period of time.
 I was mostly inside from mid-March until mid-May.
 Being outside the house had a massive impact on my outlook.
 I did not realize how much I needed to feel the sun on my skin and breathe fresh air.
 I had always enjoyed walking outside for leisure before my injury.
 I did not realize how much I had missed it.
 On May 20th, for the first time since January, I walked around the block by myself (with the aid of a crutch).
 The feeling of freedom was exhilarating.
 I had not done anything on my own in so long.
-I was very independent before my injury, and that loss clearly had impacted my mental health.
+I was very independent before my injury, and that loss clearly had impacted my mental health which the I was able to cope with by using a cbd tincture from an online store.
 I have since transitioned to a cane and try to get out every day for a short walk to practice using all my muscles for my physical health, but also to get the mental boost of being outside.
 I go to the park and practice walking up and down a short hill and this outdoor time makes me feel like myself again.
 I still struggle with finding a balance between my work and ‘life’.
 I frequently feel guilty for taking the time to go for walks or for the time wasted on days that I am not productive because my pain is overwhelming or my mental health needs attention.

 The pandemic has actually made many academic obligations more accessible for people with a variety of disabilities ranging from mobility issues to chronic illness.